theleveragedguess/algorist/part_1/chapter_5/README.md

 __Strongly Connected Components__

 We are often concerned with _strongly connected components_ — that is, partitioning a graphs into chunks such that directed paths exist between all pairs of vertices withing a given chunk.
 A directed graph is _strongly connected_ if there is a directed path between any two vertices.
 It is straightforward to use graph traversal to test whether a graph $G = (V,E)$ is strongly connected in linear time.
 First, do a traversal from some arbitrary vertex $v$.
 Every vertex in the graph had better be reachable from $v$, otherwise $G$ cannot be strongly connected.
 Now construct a graph $G' = (V,E')$ with the same vertex and edge set as $G$ but with all edges reversed.
 Thus any path from $v$ to $z$ in $G'$ corresponds to a path from $z$ to $v$ in $G$.
-By doing a DFS fro $v$ in $G'$, we find all vertices with paths to $v$ in $G$.
+By doing a DFS for $v$ in $G'$, we find all vertices with paths to $v$ in $G$.
 The graph is strongly connected if all vertices in $G$ can $(1)$ reach $v$ and $(2)$ are reachable from $v$.
 Graphs that are not strongly connected can be partitioned into strongly connected components.
 The set of such components and the weakly-connecting edges that link them can be determined using DFS.
 The algorithm is based on the observation that it is easy to find a directed cycle using depth-first search, since any back edge plus the down path in the DFS tree gives such a cycle.
-Our approach to implementing this idea is reminiscent of finding biconnected components.
+Our approach to implement this idea is reminiscent of finding biconnected components.
 We update our notion of the oldest reachable vertex in response to $(1)$ nontree edges and $(2)$ backing up from a vertex.
 We must also take notice of forward and cross edges.
 Our algorithm will peel one strong component off the tree at a time, and assign each of its vertices the number of the component it is in:
 ```c
 int low[MAXV+1];    // oldest vertex surely in component of v
 int scc[MAXV+1];    // strong component number for each vertex